MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ---
-title: Edit header
+title: Edit site header
-description: Learn how to customize the header for your Power Pages site.
+description: Learn how to make changes to the header of your Power Pages site.
 author: clromano
 ms.topic: conceptual
 ms.custom: